What is EV/EBITDA?

 But regardless of its shortcomings as a measure of profitability, EBITDA still removes the impact of non-cash expenses (e.g. depreciation and amortization) and remains one of the most commonly used proxies for operating cash flow.

 We’ll now move on to a modeling exercise, which you can access by filling out the form below.

 1. Operating Assumptions

 In our example exercise, we’ll be assuming three different scenarios for comparability, with the capital intensity of each company as the changing variable.

 First, let’s begin with the financial data that applies to all companies (i.e. is being kept constant).

-With those data points, we can calculate the EV/LTM EBIT using the simple formula of:
+With those data points, we can calculate the EV/LTM EBIT using the simple formula:

 Using those listed D&A figures, we can add the applicable amount to EBIT to calculate the EBITDA for each company.

-So, from our example calculation, we can see just how impactful the non-cash add-back, D&A, can be on the EV/EBITDA valuation multiple of a company.
+From our example calculation, we can see just how impactful the D&A non-cash add-back can be on the EV/EBITDA valuation multiple of a company.

 EBITDA is a non-GAAP measure, therefore it is imperative to remain consistent in the calculation of EBITDA, as well as be aware of which specific items are being added back.
 Otherwise, the comps-derived valuation is susceptible to being distorted by misleading, discretionary adjustments.